Kwiziq community member

 How do we know which translation to provide--subjunctive or indicative?

-This relates to:When to use Aunque with the subjunctive versus the indicative (present tense) -
+This question relates to:Spanish lesson "When to use Aunque with the subjunctive versus the indicative (present tense)"

 Maybe this will help.